Configuring Windows Event Forwarding

 Right-click Subscriptions and select Create Subscription.

-- For Destination Log, confirm that Forwarded Events is selected.
-For Azure ATP to read the events, the destination log must be Forwarded Events.
+For Destination Log, confirm that Forwarded Events is selected.
+For Defender for Identity to read the events, the destination log must be Forwarded Events.

 - Click Add Domain Computer.